-Before setting up the TPM functions you must initialize the security platform.
+Before setting up the TPM functions you must enable and initialize the security platform.

-Enabling & Managing TPM
+Enabling & Activating TPM

-- Restart the computer. - 2.
-Enter the Aptio Setup Utility pressing F2 during the POST/startup. - 3.
-Use the arrow keys to select the Security menu. - 4.
-Select TPM Configuration and press Enter to access the sub-menu. - 5.
-Press Enter to access the Security Device Support menu and select Enable. - 6.
-Press F4 to save the changes and restart the computer. - You can now manage the TPM from Windows.
+- Restart the computer. - Enter the BIOS pressing F2 during the POST/startup. - Click to enter the Setup Utility and select the Security menu. - 4.
+Click TPM Configuration and select Enable for Security Device Support. - You will then need to save the changes and restart the computer.